Junípero Serra: Treatment of Native Californians

 From his perspective, Serra's singular purpose was to save the souls of indigenous Americans.
 He believed that the death of an unconverted heathen was tragic, while the death of a baptized convert was a cause for joy.
 He maintained a patriarchal or fatherly attitude towards the Native American population.
 He wrote, "That spiritual fathers should punish their sons, the Indians, with blows appears to be as old as the conquest of the Americas; so general in fact that the saints do not seem to be any exception to the rule."
 Punishment made clear to the natives "that we, every one of us, came here for the single purpose of doing them good and their eternal salvation."

 Serra also led efforts to protect the natives from abuse under Spanish soldiers.
 After a series of abuses on the native population by the hand of local soldiers, Serra and other missionaries protested against governor of Alta California Pedro Fages, who refused to reprimand his soldiers.
 Serra then departed for Mexico on October 17, 1772 to plead his case to the viceroy Antonio María de Bucareli y Ursúa.
 Bucareli requested Serra set his grievances in writing, which led to the drafting of the Representación.
 This document, which consisted of 32-points, also laid out the rights of Native Americans in Spanish California and protections against the soldiers, placing them under the governance of the missions.
-Mission Indians enjoyed rights as human beings under the protection of the Spanish monarchy, and were recognized as Hijos de Dios, or "Children of God."
+Mission Indians enjoyed rights as human beings under the protection of the Spanish monarchy, and were recognized as Hijos de Dios, or "Children of God".
 According to professor George Yagi, this stood in contrast to the treatment of Natives on the east coast of America, where they were guaranteed no rights.

 Modern controversy

 Toppling and decapitation of Serra statues

 Native Americans objected to the Catholic Church's canonization of Serra, charging the priest "directed and approved of the torture and enslavement of Natives" at missions that served as both religious and military installations.

-In October 2015, a week after the Catholic Church canonized Serra, Serra's statue in Monterey was decapitated.
+In October 2015, slightly more than a week after the Catholic Church canonized Serra, Serra's statue in Monterey was decapitated.

 On September 12, 2017, Santa Barbara police reported a statue of Serra located at southern California's Santa Barbara mission had been decapitated and covered with red paint.

 On November 3, 2017, the statue of Serra located at the Mission San Gabriel Arcángel was vandalized with red paint and suffered damage during a decapitation attempt with a reciprocating saw.
 Though the perpetrator failed to decapitate the bronze statue of Serra, $3000 was needed to repair it as well.